csmir/Commands.NET/wiki/Configuration.md

 ## Configuring the Pipeline

-`CommandOptions` is the type expected by `CommandManager.TryExecuteAsync` to configure how the pipeline is handled.
+`CommandOptions` is the type expected by `CommandManager.Execute` to configure how the pipeline is handled.

 ### Services